 When comparing Medicare Advantage plans in Missouri, consider the following:

 - Costs: May include a yearly deductible, monthly premium, and copays or coinsurance.

 - Coverage: Benefits vary from plan to plan, so make sure you're comparing apples to apples.
 If it's an MA-PD plan, don't forget to check the drug formulary.

 - Network: If you have complicated or preexisting conditions, you may want a plan whose network includes your providers.

 - Ratings: Medicare uses a 5-point rating system and releases its findings each fall before Annual Enrollment.

 Our Find a Plan tool makes it easy to compare Medicare Advantage plans in Missouri.
-Just enter your location information and estimated coverage start date to review Medicare plans in your area.
+Just enter your location information to review Medicare plans in your area.